tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 Let's examine how Redux works.
 If you think of your application as a tree of components, then state flows downwards from higher to lower components.
 But what happens when sibling components need to be aware of a change?
 Then a lower component has to pass a callback to the higher component which then shares the state with the sibling.
 This happens in **Assemblies** with our user state.
 We initiate the initial user data in our **index.ios.js** file and pass it to the child components.
 However, in **profile.js**, for example, we initiate a change in the user object -- the user updates their profile.
 This change then needs to be passed up to the parent component via a callback (**updateUser**), and then the change is shared with the rest of the application.

 What's the way around this?
 Redux introduces a client data store that holds application state, and that individual components can "connect" to.
-That means that we don't have to pass `currentUser={user}` as **props** in all of our components.
+That means that we don't have to pass `updateUser={this.props.updateUser}` as **props** in all of our components.
 Any component that needs access to the user object can "connect" to the Redux store.

 ![redux](https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-02.svg)

 This means that our components can theoretically become "lighter", carrying less props.
 It also means that sharing data across components is seamless.
 Finally, holding state in a single store makes logging changes and identifying bugs much easier (more on this later).

-Instead of explaining Redux in abstract terms, let's dig in right away in the codebase and start implementing, learning more as we go along.
+Instead of explaining Redux in abstract terms, let's dig in right away in the codebase and start implementing it, learning more as we go along.
 Since the user data is shared across all of our components, it makes sense to incorporate user data in our Redux store to start.

 #### Getting Started